-Priority Category (if No. of Individuals No. of Eligible Costs of Services No. of Eligible
+Priority Category No. of Individuals No. of Eligible Costs of Services No. of Eligible

-applicable) Eligible for Services Individuals using Title I Funds Individuals Not
+(if applicable) Eligible for Individuals using Title I Funds Individuals Not

-Expected to Receive Receiving Services
+Services Expected to Receiving

+Receive Services Services (if

-Services under VR (if applicable)
+under VR applicable)

 Program

-N/A 315 315 \$3,639,499.71 0
+N/A 885 850 \$3,639,499.71 0